jaykataria1111/snake/README.md

 # snake
-Classic Snake Game for CS 151.
+Classic snake game project for CS 151 class at SJSU.
-Fall 2018
-Dr. Katarzyna Tarnowska